 3. Design Approach 0 1 2 3 4 Points Limited to 2 pages Exceeds page limit.
 Within page limit.
-Team's approach to the engineering design process (EDP) No overview of team approach to EDP.
-Basic discussion of team's approach to EDP.
-Robust discussion of team's strategy to EDP.
+Team's approach to the No overview of Basic discussion of Robust discussion of engineering design process (EDP) team approach to EDP. team's approach to EDP. team's strategy to EDP.

 Design iterations No discussion of design iterations.
 Basic discussion of design iterations.
 Robust discussion and analysis of design iterations.
-Conceptual drawings and/or graphics gs No drawings or graphics.
+Conceptual drawings and/or graphics No drawings or graphics.
 Includes graphic(s) with basic context within report.
 Includes high-quality graphics with context and labels that enhance the report.
 Final design No discussion of final design.
 Basic discussion of final design features.
 Robust discussion of final design features and decisions with supporting reasons.
 Novelty of ROV design or approach No discussion of design or approach novelty.
 Basic discussion of design or approach mentions novelty.
 Robust discussion and analysis of novelty of ROV design and approach.
 Scientific and engineering terms No engineering terms.
 Includes 2-4 engineering terms.
 Includes 5+ engineering terms in text that include context and enhance the section.